ktorio/ktor-documentation/topics/client-logging.md

   <p>
     On <a href="client-engines.md" anchor="jvm">JVM</a>, Ktor uses the Simple Logging Facade for Java (<a href="http://www.slf4j.org/">SLF4J</a>) as an
     abstraction layer for logging.
-This allows you to bind logging with a framework of your choice according to your needs and preferences.
+SLF4J decouples the logging API from the underlying logging implementation, allowing you to integrate the logging framework that best suits your application's requirements.
     Common choices include <a href="https://logback.qos.ch/">Logback</a> or
     <a href="https://logging.apache.org/log4j">Log4j</a>.
-If no binding is provided, SLF4J will default to a no-operation (NOP) implementation, which essentially disables
+If no framework is provided, SLF4J will default to a
+    no-operation (NOP) implementation, which essentially disables
     logging.
   </p>